algorand/go-algorand/data/transactions/logic/README.md

 # Transaction Execution Approval Language (TEAL)

 TEAL is a bytecode based stack language that executes inside Algorand transactions to check the parameters of the transaction and approve the transaction as if by a signature.
+Programs have read-only access to the transaction they are attached to, transactions in their atomic transaction group, and a few global values.
+Programs cannot modify or create transactions, only reject or approve them.
+Approval is signaled by finishing with the stack containing a single non-zero uint64 value.

 TEAL programs should be short and run fast as they are run in-line along with signature checking, transaction balance rule checking, and other checks during block assembly and validation.
 Many useful programs are less than 100 instructions.